Anekantjainsagar/triaging_template/sentinel_logs1/sentinel_logs_2025-11-07 06-00-07-00/correlation_analysis_sentinel_user_data_20251107_0600_0700.md

 **Alert Summary:** Success rate: 50.0%

-**📝 Description:** _We've detected a critical authentication failure involving a guest user, Lalit Paliwal, attempting to access an application.
-This is concerning because it highlights a guest account with predominantly single-factor authentication attempting cross-tenant access, which significantly increases our security risk._
+**📝 Description:** _We've detected unusual activity where Lalit Paliwal, a guest user, experienced a critical authentication failure while trying to access our systems.
+This is concerning because it involved a guest user attempting to access resources they shouldn't have, which, coupled with the critical failure, suggests a potential unauthorized access attempt or a significant security misconfiguration._

 **Risk Factors:** Critical authentication failures: 1, Predominantly single-factor authentication, Guest user cross-tenant access